marsvoyager/robinxnalearn/README.md

 # robinxnalearn
-My code sketchs based on LeaningXNA3.0 by A.Reed
+My code sketches based on LeaningXNA3.0 by A.Reed